bedonbosco/NLP/Developer-Guide:-Support-new-python-version.md

     end
 ```

-First, create a CentOS image with Rust and Python environments.
+First, update [`build_rust`](https://github.com/undertheseanlp/underthesea/pkgs/container/underthesea%2Fbuild_rust) package  (base on CentOS) with Rust and Python environments.
 This image will be used to build Underthesea Core in Step 2.

 ## Step 2: Build Underthesea Core